 The tender perennial cigar plant (Cuphea ignea) is more commonly referred to as the Mexican cigar plant or the firecracker plant.
 This tropical evergreen shrub has a bright red flower with white and black tips that could bear some similarities to a lit cigar.
 The word ignea in the botanical name is the Latin word for fire.

 The plant is useful as an attractive, ornamental, and bright front-positioned border shrub or bedding plant.
-It's neat and compact form also makes it a great choice for growing in containers that will add a splash of color on patios, balconies or terraces.
+Its neat and compact form also makes it an excellent choice for growing in containers that will add a splash of color on patios, balconies, or terraces.
 Just be aware that even when grown as a perennial, cigar plants are not all that long-lived.

 |Botanical Name||Cuphea ignea|

 |Plant Type||Perennial, annual|